rlangc/Program-Evaluation-Documentation/4. Survey Instruments & Tools/Qualitative_Coding_Tracker_Excel_Guide.md

 | INT003    | “I didn’t have time to apply the model.” | Time Barrier   | Implementation | Mentioned workload constraints | 1     |

 > You can use Excel filters or pivot tables to explore theme patterns and frequency.

+## Download Template in Previous Menu

+The Excel Template is avliable for download, in 4.
+Survey Instruments and Tools